Longtime Leonia Firefighter Resigns Over 'Indefensible' Post About Asian American Protester

 “As a parent, I am, in hindsight, even more aware of just how inappropriate my comment was; again, I offer my heartfelt apology to the individual who was holding the sign, and to all who had to read my inappropriate comment.”

+Peters later stepped down as lieutenant and fire company president but remains a Leonia firefighter.

-"The vast majority of the individuals who had commented were not from Leonia,” the mayor noted.
+"The vast majority of the individuals who had commented were not from Leonia,” said Ziegler, the mayor.
 “This in no way mitigates the fact that all of the comments denigrating the protester’s gender, mental health, age, and/or ethnicity were repulsive and cannot be in any way defended.”

 At the same time, Ziegler said he felt that Peters was truly remorseful for the “indefensible” comment.

+The department and Fire Company No. 1 are holding separate meetings Sunday to determine whether further action is necessary.

-In their own post, officials with Leonia Fire Department Company No. 1 said they are emphasizing mandatory sensitivity training for all members:
+Officials with Company No. 1 said that they are also emphasizing mandatory sensitivity training for all members:

-"While these comments were made through mediums not affiliated with the Volunteer Fire Department, we understand that the comments of our members can and do reflect on the Fire Department, and we further understand that at least one comment was insensitive, inappropriate, and indeed, offensive.
+"While these comments were made through mediums not affiliated with the Volunteer Fire Department, we understand that the comments of our members can and do reflect on the Fire Department," they wrote in a post, "and we further understand that at least one comment was insensitive, inappropriate, and indeed, offensive.

 "The Fire Dept does not condone racism or sexism, and supports the right to peacefully protest."